 Let your imagination soar and who knows what creative, one-of-a-kind idea you might come up with!

 Sky lanterns: (Chinese paper lanterns) are not an environmentally-friendly alternative.
-They have caused fires, killed animals and nearly burned people alive.
+Leaving a fire unattended is against fire code.
+Sky lanterns have started huge fires, caused serious burns, & have killed animals.

 Butterfly releases: Lepidopterologists warn that butterfly releases are not good for the environment.
 They also promote the breeding and exploitation of animals.
 Click here or here for more information.